andrewjamesford/andrewford-co-nz-11ty/content/articles/our-educational-innovation-plan/index.md

 ---
 title: Our Educational Innovation Plan
-date: '2023-06-01T08:09:00Z'
+date: "2023-06-01T08:09:00Z"
 template: post
 draft: true
-slug: 'our-educational-innovation-plan'
+slug: "our-educational-innovation-plan"
 category: article
 tags:
   - chatgpt
   - copilot
   - codespaces
   - education
   - innovation
   - machine learning
 description: The educational innovation plan focuses on leveraging technology to enhance remote education practices.
 The plan emphasizes the integration of tools like ChatGPT, GitHub Copilot, and GitHub Codespaces to support personalized learning experiences, code generation, debugging, and collaborative learning.
 Additionally, the plan aims to incorporate environmentally sustainable software practices into the curriculum to reduce energy consumption and promote green hosting options.
 By implementing these strategies, Developers Institute aims to provide a cutting-edge and environmentally conscious learning environment for its students.
 ogimage:
 ---

 How do you innovate in education with technology when the school you teach at is already a remote school underpinned by technology and couldn't operate without it?
 Every class meeting is online, with the likes of [Zoom](https://zoom.us) or [Google Meet](https://meet.google.com).
-Communication between staff and students is via [Slack](https://slack.com) instant messaging and channels.
+Communication between staff and students is via [Slack](https://slack.com) instant messaging.
 Course exercises, projects and learning materials are all delivered via our web-based LMS (Learner Management System) [iQualify](https://www.iqualify.com) (in the form of videos, tutorials, exercises and quizzes).

 You lean into technology is how.
 Every week new tools are released that you can incorporate into your education practices.
 We have seen the most significant growth in Machine Learning technology with the increase in the ability of Large Language Models at an almost frightening pace.
 Since late last year, we have seen huge jumps in the capability of generative AI art models to produce fantastic images from simple text prompts.
 We have seen all the GPT (Generative pre-trained transformer) tools like [ChatGPT](https://openai.com/product/chatgpt), for example, that given short text prompts can produce answers for simple facts to writing history essays.
 What’s even more exciting is the adoption of the technology companies adding these capabilities to products we already use and love.
 AI answers have now been incorporated into searches on [Bing](https://www.bing.com/new) and [Google](https://www.google.co.nz), so your answers are provided directly in the search engine itself.
-Adobe has added generative image creation into Photoshop to create extraordinary images with text prompts.
+[Adobe](https://www.adobe.com) has added generative image creation into Photoshop to create extraordinary images with text prompts.
 [Canva](https://www.canva.com) can produce multiple templates on the fly from a user uploading an image and some colour prompts.

 We have benefitted significantly at [Developers Institute](https://www.developers.ac.nz) by integrating digital learning into our practices.
 What was once an in-person school in Whangarei teaching Software Development in a class environment.
 We now teach students from all over the motu in Aotearoa to even some overseas online by embracing digital technology in our teaching practices.
 But there are still more tools we can embrace to benefit the learners.